Inverse scaling can become U-shaped: U-shaped scaling

 \section{U-shaped scaling}

-In this section we evaluate PaLM models \citep{chowdhery2022palm} on four Inverse Scaling Prize tasks.
-We use 8B, 62B, and 540B PaLM models presented in the original paper and also include a 1B model trained for 40B tokens, which is 0.2 zettaFLOPs of compute.\footnote{This 1B model was not used in the PaLM paper \citep{chowdhery2022palm} but it followed the same training protocol.} PaLM-540B is about twice as many parameters as the largest model evaluated in the Inverse Scaling Prize (Gopher-280B), and about five times as much compute, 2.5K zettaFLOPs, versus Chinchilla-70B, which is 560 zettaFLOPs.
-We follow the exact experimental setup from the inverse scaling prize \citep{perez2022roundonewinners}, with the same prompts and scoring classification protocol, where two answer choices are scored and the higher probability one is chosen as the prediction.\footnote{The arxiv v1 version of the paper used modified prompts but we changed it to the exact promts as \citet{perez2022roundonewinners} based on feedback from Ethan Perez.}
+\textbf{Setup.} In this section, we evaluate PaLM models on all eleven Inverse Scaling Prize tasks.
+We use 8B, 62B, and 540B PaLM models presented in the original paper and also include a 1B model trained on 40B tokens, which is 0.2 zettaFLOPs of compute.\footnote{This 1B model was not used in the PaLM paper \citep{chowdhery2022palm} but it followed the same training protocol.} The parameter count of PaLM 540B is about twice as large as the parameter count of the largest model evaluated in the Inverse Scaling Prize (Gopher 280B), and the amount of compute used is about five times as much---2.5K zettaFLOPs versus 560 zettaFLOPs of Chinchilla 70B.
+We follow the exact experimental setup from the Inverse Scaling Prize \citep{mckenzie2022inverse}, with the same prompts and scoring protocol, where all answer choices are scored and the option with the highest probability is chosen as the prediction.\footnote{The arXiv v1 of this paper used modified prompts but we changed it to match the exact prompts of \citet{mckenzie2022inverse} in v2+.}